 - Volunteering is no longer permitted on the STEM OPT extension.

 - Self-employment is not permitted.

-- Every six months, you must submit the STEM OPT employment confirmation form Form I-983 to confirm that the SEVIS record reflects current employment.
+- Every six months, you must submit the OPT Reporting Form to confirm that your SEVIS record reflects current employment, address, and contact

 - Each STEM OPT student must submit an annual self-evaluation about the progress of

 their training experience which is included in the I-983 form.
 Students and their